WICB: Programming

 WICB's staple format is modern rock.
 While broadcasting modern rock, the station is run similarly to a commercial modern rock station, with the inclusion of playlists planned by the programming and music departments that include leeway for listener requests and DJ choices.
 Listeners are encouraged to call or text in and request songs for the DJs to play.
 WICB's full programming schedule is online at wicb.org/schedule.

 Other major programming genres include Weekend Rhythms, Jazz Impressions and a number of specialty shows.
 Weekend Rhythms includes rap, hip-hop, and R&B. Jazz Impressions runs during the lunchtime every weekday and showcases both classic and modern jazz artists.
 Other specialty programs are run by both student DJs and community members.
 Many of the shows have developed loyal listener bases from being on the air for a number of years.
 Shows come from genres like the popularly syndicated Acoustic Café, blues, Broadway, reggae, and Americana/folk not normally heard on public airwaves.
+WICB also airs "Breakfast With the Beatles," the longest-running ongoing Beatles show in the U.S.

 Outside of mainstream music, WICB also provides an outlet for local bands.
 There is both a specialty show specifically for local music as well as segments throughout the day where local music is scheduled to be played.
 Very often bands will be brought in to perform live during "Homebrew" in addition to playing recordings from local groups.
+"Homebrew," the station's weekly local music show, airs Tuesday evenings from 8:00 - 10:00 PM and received a New York State Broadcasters Association (NYSBA) 2023 Excellence in Broadcasting Award in the Outstanding Radio Show (College Radio Division) category.

 Aside from music, WICB has expanded both sports and talk radio segments in recent years.
-WICB has also expanded into music and sports podcasts.
+WICB has also expanded into music, news and sports podcasts.
 Both the News and Sports departments at WICB are directed by student executives, with students providing live broadcasts during the morning and late afternoon.
 The WICB Sports department is responsible for broadcasting at nearly all major sporting events involving the Ithaca College Bombers, and live sportscasts 5 days a week.
 The WICB News department is responsible for live newscasts 5 days a week, as well as producing the weekly news show Ithaca Now.
 It also produces a weekday news podcast called The Latest.